-- first 24 hours - 1) May be within hours of birth, and as part of a generalized sepsis syndrome.
-In generalized sepsis syndrome. - 2) After 7 days (most commonly in neonatal ICUs among infants who require prolonged ≠ congenial endotracheal intubation because of lung pheumonia disease).
+- 1) May be within hours of birth, and as part of a generalized sepsis syndrome. - 2) After 7 days (most commonly in neonatal ICUs among infants who require prolonged endotracheal intubation because of lung disease).

 Organisms are acquired from the maternal genital tract or the nursery, and include: